How to complain to your energy supplier

 Energy suppliers are generally fairly good at dealing with complaints, but if the supplier has not satisfactorily handled your complaint after eight weeks, you should take it to the energy ombudsman, who will take it up on your behalf.

 The ombudsman service is free to use and independent of gas and electricity suppliers and the regulator Ofgem.
 You can find the ombudsman service online at www.os-energy.org or you can contact the service by phone on 0330 440 1624.

 Citizens Advice has taken over the role previously carried out by the government-funded Consumer Direct call centre.
 It offers free, impartial advice and can be reached on 0345 404 0506, or found online at www.adviceguide.org.uk

 Switch and save

-If your complaint is simply that your supplier is too expensive, you can save money by switching suppliers or tariffs through MoneySupermarket.com.
+If your complaint is simply that your supplier is too expensive, you can save money by switching suppliers or tariffs through MoneySuperMarket.

-Our comparison service will search the market and calculate whether you're currently paying over the odds for your energy and if you'd be better off by switching from your current electricity or gas suppliers to the cheapest providers.
+Our comparison service will search the market and calculate whether you're currently paying over the odds for your energy and if you'd be better off by switching from your current electricity or gas suppliers to the cheapest suppliers and/or tariffs.

 To see if you could save money by switching, compare cheap gas and electricity quotes on our energy channel.